TeodoraEnache/Proiect_Preamplificator_Audio/README.md

 <br/>

 #### Second Simulation - Control voltage=0V
 The gain increases, when the control voltage is 0V.
-The output(GREEN) is amplified significantly, with the output amplitude increased by a factor of 40.
+The output signal(GREEN) is amplified significantly, with the output amplitude increased by a factor of 40.
 <br/>
 ![Sim2](https://github.com/TeodoraEnache/Proiect_Preamplificator_Audio/blob/main/VDC%3D0V.jpg)
 <br/>